Creutzfeldt-Jakob disease usually occurs spontaneously but may result from eating contaminated beef or from inheriting an abnormal gene.

 The U.S. Department of Agriculture (USDA) currently checks a sample of cattle each month for bovine spongiform encephalopathy.

 General support and care for the person and family members are important.
-Day care centers and respite and long-term care may be useful.
+Hospice care, respite care, and long-term care may be useful.
 The CJD Foundation provides support and information (see Creutzfeldt-Jakob Disease Foundation) .